From working with an insurance broker to the kinds of insurance you need

 - Reduce layoffs and unemployment costs – thereby saving money.

 Can nonprofit unemployment insurance tax advantage save your organization money?

 According to industry research, this program can typically save organizations with over $1 million in gross annual payroll up to 40 percent on their state unemployment insurance.
 Savings are dependent upon an organization’s state tax rate and unemployment claims history.

 If your nonprofit provides medical or social services, professional liability (malpractice) insurance offers coverage in case of professional errors or omissions.
 Note that there's some degree of overlap between professional liability and D&O insurance — so make sure your policies cover the bases but that you don't pay for extra unnecessary coverage.

 Fidelity and crime insurance provides coverage against embezzlement by employees or theft by means of fraud or scam.
 If your organization has large endowments or deals with expensive or valuable goods, you might consider investing in this type of policy.

 The Nonprofits Insurance Alliance Group recommends $1 million in liability coverage for community-based nonprofits.
 This is, of course, a give-or-take number, and may be reduced or supplemented based on the allocation of your organization's resources.
 In the end, your coverage should reflect your needs — and should change as your nonprofit grows.

-Be sure your nonprofit is covered by Directors and Officers insurance
+Be sure your nonprofit is covered by Directors and Officers (D&O) insurance

 Consider these alarming statistics from Susan Bradshaw, former vice president of marketing at the Nonprofits Insurance Alliance Group: